 - Help you to determine next steps and develop a plan to achieve your goals.

-Your Career Counselor WON’T
+Your Career Coach WON’T

 - Tell you what to do, or tell you what you should major in or what career you should pursue.

-Who needs Career Counseling?
+Who needs Career Coaching?

-Since career development is a lifelong process, Career Counseling can be appropriate for anyone.
+Since career development is a lifelong process, Career Coaching can be appropriate for anyone.
 The earlier you get started making intentional decisions about your future, however, the better prepared you will be!
 We recommend that all incoming students come in and visit with a Career Counselor.

 Exploring Career and Major Options